 Some bars post fliers or place discrete sections on their menus for guests to notice without drawing attention to the other person.
 Alternatively, customers can also use the universal "Ask for Angela'' phrase that would notify a bartender that they don't feel safe around a fellow guest.

-Ordering an angel shot has become a popular safety measure to protect women, especially with the rise of online dating.
-In the event that a woman's Tinder date does not match their online profile, increasing awareness of the angel shot can help make public meeting places safer for women.
+Ordering an angel shot first became a popular safety measure to protect women, especially with the rise of online dating.
+If a woman's Tinder date does not match her online profile, increasing awareness of the angel shot can help make public meeting places safer for women.
 While the idea quickly went viral with influencers like Benjamin Smith creating video explanations of angel shots for his TikTok and Instagram, it didn't originate on those platforms.
-Angel shots originated as a part of the sexual assault prevention campaign known as "Ask for Angela."
+The angel shot initiative originated as a part of the sexual assault prevention campaign, "Ask for Angela."

 The "Ask for Angela" phrase originated in England to promote changes in the culture of violence and prevent sexual harassment beyond the bar or restaurant space itself.
 Just like the angel shot signs, the bar or restaurant places signs about Angela to help make sure guests, especially women, feel safe and supported.
 If a guest then asks for Angela, the bartender or bar staff will follow the precise safety protocols until everything seems clear for that guest.